ohing504/django-drf-project-template/README.md

 - HTTPS and other security related settings on Staging and Production.
 - Procfile for running gunicorn with New Relic's Python agent.
 - PostgreSQL database support with psycopg2.
+- [Django REST framework](https://www.django-rest-framework.org/) is a powerful and flexible toolkit for building Web APIs.

 ## How to install